anderson5692/CF-Solucoes-SST/README.md

 ##### (EN)
 # CF Solucões SST

-**Description:** My girlfriend graduated as a technician in Safety at Work, she is planning to open a company of ergonomics reports with her classmate, I decided to create a website for them.
+**Description:** My girlfriend graduated as a Security technician, she is planning to open a company of ergonomics reports with her classmate, I decided to create a website for them.

 **Objective:** Create a website to contact and publicize the company CF Soluções SST.